top of page

 • 62% use Snapchat

 Despite “temporary” labels, disappearing content often doesn’t vanish.
-Snapchat reports yearly increases in lawful data requests for user info — meaning what seems private may get captured anyway.(3)
+Snapchat reports yearly increases in lawful data requests for user info.
+This means what seems private may get captured anyway.
+Your kid’s online life might be a lot more permanent than they believe.

-Screenshots, reposts, and memories
+Screenshots, Reposts, and Memories

-A study in Psychiatry Research found that short delays reduce impulsive actions in adolescents — suggesting the reason instant-post platforms push emotion over reflection matters.
-(4)
+A study in Psychiatry Research found that short delays can reduce impulsive actions in adolescents.
+This suggests that the reason instant-post platforms push emotion over reflection matters.
+When you consider how fast things move online for teens, this isn’t about blame.
+It’s about context.

 “What’s something you’ve seen online lately that made you think?”

-The best part: it invites conversation, shows you’re in touch — and sometimes I learned what I didn’t know I was missing.
+No “What are you doing?”
+No device inspection.
+Just genuine interest.
+The best part?
+It invites conversation and shows you’re in touch.
+Sometimes, I learn what I didn’t know I was missing.

 Closing Thought

-The internet might never forget —But your ability to listen, to stay curious, to ask questions — that does matter.
+The internet might never forget.
+But your ability to listen, to stay curious, and to ask questions — that does matter.
+You don’t have to be perfect.
+You just have to be engaged and informed.

 Author